 I prefer to create advertising campaigns in the Facebook Ad Manager so I can get a specific outcome (like drive traffic to a website,).
 In terms of Facebook promotion cost, I often start with $20 a day, but it depends on the geography (ie targetting a city vs targetting a country / internationally).

 I also do rapid fire testing over about a week, to confirm what's getting the best outcomes and then focus on the best results.

 Does FB Advertising work for any business, yes pretty much.
 The biggest variable is how experienced your advertiser is and whether they've achieved results in similar industries before.

 Yes, I agree with Paula.
 Boosting post is great if you are a brand that’s well-established, ppl or fans will tend to click on your content.

 Small business?
 Not quite, because there’s a big deluge of content out there, it’s competitive.
 Only boost the quality ones that have gained traction.

-Your budget depends on your goals, whether you’re looking to build a fan base, launch a product/service, remarket offers to those who have expressed interest, etc. The important thing is to set clear goals, select a highly targeted audience, and always monitor and calculate ROI.
+Your budget for Facebook advertising costs depends on your goals, whether you’re looking to build a fan base, launch a product/service, remarket offers to those who have expressed interest, etc. The important thing is to set clear goals, select a highly targeted audience, and always monitor and calculate ROI.

 Remember, you need to always tie it back to your goal, because you can spend $5/day and get somewhere or $50/day and get a pittance.